defold/doc/docs/en/manuals/building-blocks.md

 ## Childing game objects

 In a collection file, you can build hierarchies of game objects so that one or more game objects are children to a single parent game object.
-By simply <kbd>dragging</kbd> one game object and <kbd>dropping</kbd> it onto another, the dragged game object is childed under the target:
+By simply <kbd>dragging</kbd> one game object and <kbd>dropping</kbd> it onto another, the dragged game object becomes a child of the target:

 ![Childing game objects](images/building_blocks/childing.png){srcset="images/building_blocks/childing@2x.png 2x"}